panoply/vscode-liquid/README.md

 # Quickstart

 After installing this extension run the `Liquid: Generate .liquidrc File` command to create a `.liquirc` rule file in your projects root directory.
-This file will be used to enforce your code formatting style, refer to the [Formatting](#formatting) and [Rules](#rules) section for additional information for customization options.
-Open any `.html`, `.liquid` or `.jekyll` file and starting coding your project.
+This file will be used to configure the formatting style and various other capabilities, refer to the [Formatting](#formatting) and [Rules](#rules) section for additional information and customization options.

 # Commands